Araf179/Centivo-Snippet/Readme.md

 # User Management API - Simple, Clean, Effective

 Hey there! 👋 This project is a lightweight API designed for managing user data.
 We built this with simplicity and efficiency in mind.
 If you're looking for a straightforward way to handle user creation, retrieval, updating, and deletion, you've come to the right place.

-## What's Under the Hood?

-This isn't just another API.
-We've put in the effort to make it:

-*   **Easy to Use:**  The endpoints are intuitive, and the data structures are clear.
-You won't need a Ph.D. to figure it out.
-*   **Fast:**  We've optimized the code for speed.
-No one likes waiting around, especially when working with data.
-*   **Reliable:**  We've built in checks and balances to make sure your data is handled properly.
-It's not going to suddenly disappear or turn into gibberish.
-* **Age-conscious:** The api will filter users that are less than 21 years of age.
-*   **Well-Organized:**  The code is neatly structured, making it easy to navigate and understand.

 ## Getting Started - Jump Right In!